sagikazarmark/terraform-tiller/README.md

 After a rather long development and review period Terraform accepted a [Helm provider](https://www.terraform.io/docs/providers/helm/index.html) as an official plugin.
-It provides an option to automatically [install Tiller](https://www.terraform.io/docs/providers/helm/index.html#install_tiller) on a cluster if necessary, but unfortunately it's a bit buggy.
+It provides an option to automatically [install Tiller](https://www.terraform.io/docs/providers/helm/index.html#install_tiller) on a cluster if necessary, but unfortunately it's a bit buggy and it usually comes with an older Helm/Tiller version (at the time of this writing the included version is 2.9.0 while the latest is 2.12.0).
 So I created this terraform module to install Tiller separately from the Helm provider.

 ## License